Terms of Engagement

 We will tell you who will have the day to day responsibility for each matter, and his or her position within the Department handling it.
 That person will inform you of progress and of any problems or delays.
 You should direct routine enquiries to that person.
 We will also tell you who is to supervise that person.

-If you qualify for funding from the Legal Services Commission, then our fees are paid under the terms of your certificate.
-Work which we do before funding from the Commission starts, or after it has finished, or which is outside its scope, is charged to you in accordance with these terms.
+If you qualify for funding from the Legal Aid Agency, then our fees are paid under the terms of your certificate.
+Work which we do before funding has been granted by Legal Aid Agency, or after it has finished, or which is outside its scope, is charged to you in accordance with these terms.

-If you think you may qualify for funding from the Legal Services Commission, it is in your interests to ask us about it.
+If you think you may qualify for funding from the Legal Aid Agency it is in your interests to ask us about it.
 We will tell you, if we think you may qualify for this funding.

 RECOVERY OF COSTS AND FEES